The Mansion at Tuckahoe - located inside Indian RiverSide Park

-The Mansion at Tuckahoe will be available for patrons to visit on Wednesday's starting at 9:00am and guided docent tours will be available at 10:00am and 11:00am.
+The Mansion at Tuckahoe will be available for patrons to visit on the first and third Wednesday of the month starting at 9:00am and guided docent tours will be available at 10:00am and 11:00am.
 Groups over 8 persons will require a reservation and a nominal fee of $20.00.
 Those tours will be held at 12:00pm.
 Client tours are given by staff members Monday through Friday depending on the venue's availability and are by appointment only.

 2010 Photo provided by SCE, Inc. / Photographer Randy Smith